sengsgx/sengsgx/seng_runtime/README.md

 #### Benchmarking iPerf3
-The benchmark scripts for iPerf3 are located in `benchmarking/iperf3/` and basically run multiple iterations of the iPerf3 test with step-wise increasing bandwidth.
+The benchmark scripts for iPerf3 are located in `benchmarking/iperf3/` and basically run multiple iterations of the iPerf3 test with step-wise increasing bandwidth (default: 5 iterations, 100 Mbps steps till 1 Gbps).
 The prerequisites are the same ones as for the iPerf3 test script.
 For analysis, we suggest to run the iPerf3 server with the '--json' option:
 ```